SiLab-Bonn/pymosa/README.md

 Within pymosa the configuration can be set with the following files:

+ - **m26.yaml**:
+   Basil configuration file containing all the necessary information about the DUT (hardware setup).
  - **m26_configuration.yaml**:
    Main configuration file in which run is set up and triggers are configured.
- - **/m26_config/mmc3_anemone_th11.yaml** (or other thresholds):
+ - **/m26_config/m26_threshold_8.yaml**:
    Contains Mimosa26 sensor configuration.
-By changing the number of the configuration file, the sensor threshold can be changed (between 4 - 11).
+By changing the number of the configuration file, the sensor threshold can be changed (between 4 - 11, default: 8).
- - **m26.yaml**:
-   Basil configuration file containing all the necessary information about the DUT (hardware setup).

 ## Installation
 Install [Anacoda](http://conda.pydata.org).